fpedd/ees-pees/backend/README.md

         self.sim_time_step = 32  # ms

 After the configuration is created, the environment can be created.
-The backend will setup the environment which holds next to the measures of the worlds in webots also the classes for reward function, action space and observation space of the RL agent.
+The backend will setup the environment which holds, next to the measures of the worlds in webots, also the classes for reward function, action space and observation space of the RL agent.

 ### Environment webotsgym/env/webotenv.py
 Setup: env = WbtGym(config=config)